junlabucsd/agarpad_processing/README.md

 Several remarks:
 * The result of the segmentation is available in the `cells/segmentation` directory.
 * The `--debug` argument is optional: it allows the user to visualize and troubleshoot the segmentation for different FOVs.
 Plots are written in directories named `debug/` corresponding to the masks, labels and estimators creations.
 * The segmentation is simply based on a threshold value.
-The channel from which should the segmentation be performed must be passed in the parameter file.
+The channel from which the segmentation is performed must be passed in the parameter file.
 * There is a `threshold` parameter in the parameter file.
 If no value is given, or if `null`, then a threshold is determined with the OTSU method for each FOV.
 If a value is passed, it must be a value between 0 and 1.
 For example, for a typical 16-bits images, the total range of value [0, 65535] is scaled down linearly to [0,1].
-For that purpose, one can also use the script `utils.py` with the optional argument `--otsu` in order to apply the OTSU method to several images at once.
-This might prove useful especially when some FOV are empty.
+For that purpose, one can also use the script `utils.py` with the optional argument `--otsu` in order to compute the value of the OTSU threshold from several images at once.
+This might prove useful especially when some FOV are empty and the user wants to use the same value across all the FOVs of the experiment.
 * The masks are written in sparse matrix format (`.npz`).
-Those are binary matrices with same dimensions of the corresponding FOVs.
+Those are binary matrices with same xy dimensions as the corresponding FOVs.
 Entries are set to 1 when a cell is detected and 0 otherwise.
 * The estimators are computed from the masks.
-For each connected component of the mask (i.e. candidate cell), several criteria are computed thanks to arguments passed in the `params.yml` file.
+For each connected component of the mask (i.e. candidate cell), several criteria are computed according to the arguments passed in the `params.yml` file.
 To each cell is given a score that reflects how good it satisfies those criteria.
 * The labels are computed from those cells that passed a minimum score, defined as the `mask_params->threshold` parameter in the parameter file.

 ### Construction of cell dictionary